 - Understand the underlying epistemological differences for how we can understand the relationship between religion and development

 - Independently and critically analyse how religion and processes of development are interacting, overlapping, conflicting, and mutually constituting each other.

 Ager, Joey et al. 2015.
 Local Faith Communities and the Promotion of Resilience in Contexts of Humanitarian Crisis.
 Journal of Refugees Studies

 Barnett, Michael and Stein, Janice.
 2012.
 Sacred Aid: Faith and Humanitarianism.
-Oxford University Press.
+Oxford: Oxford University Press.